zliw/MWButtonGroup/README.md

 ## Usage

-General Usage can be seen in the ```MWButtonGroup-Example```-Folder.
+An example of the usage can be seen in the ```MWButtonGroup-Example```-Folder.

 ### The Basics

-The View can be initialized like any other UIView subclass (or be created in interface builder).
+The view can be initialized like any other UIView subclass (or can be created in interface builder).
+Unfortunately styling of the view has to be implented in code.

 ```objective-c
   MWButtonGroup *group = [[MWButtonGroup alloc] initWithFrame:CGRectMake(0, 0, 320, 40)];